Shyan1943/p4/README.md

     viii.
 Inside "dgs/views.py" to protect a view function by :-
             * import `from django.contrib.auth.decorators import login_required, permission_required`
             * add `@login_required` before the view function that you want to restrict

+### 20. Master Templates and Overriding Templates
+    i.
+Create "templates" folder, which must be in the same folder as manage.py ii.
+Right click the "templates" folder, to create "base.template.html" file ii.
+Right click the "templates" folder, to create "allauth" folder iii.
+At Gitpod terminal, enter `cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* templates/allauth` iv.
+Setup the "base.template.html"
+    v.
+Inside "DGReviewsProject/settings.py" file, tell Django where to find the master template and the overridden templates vi.
+Test : Update the "dgs/dg.template.html" to use the base template